Industry Standards – How They Differ From Regulations, Why They’re Important, and How Manufacturers Can Make Their Voices Heard

 It’s easy to understand why, since both standards and regulations drive technical requirements related to engineering design, development and production.
 However, understanding the key differences between the terms “standard” and “regulation,” and how they work in concert with one another, ultimately sheds light on the value of industry standards and just how much they positively impact the equipment manufacturing industry.

-“Standards are basically consensus documents that provide guidance for a product, a practice or a process,” said Travis Tsunemori, R&D Manager for AEM member company Kubota Tractor Corporation, and a presenter at AEM’s recently held Product Safety & Stewardship Conference.
+“Standards are basically consensus documents that provide guidance for a product, a practice or a process,” said Travis Tsunemori of AEM member company Kubota North America, and a presenter at a recent edition of AEM's upcoming Product Safety & Stewardship Conference and Liability Seminar.
 “For our off-road equipment industry, we’re talking about documents that are useful in the design, development and testing of our products, and maybe even the selling and protection of our products as well.”

 Standards Vs. Regulations – Clearing Up the Confusion